onyx-platform/onyx-template/src/leiningen/new/onyx_app/README.md

 2. Use `docker-compose rm` to delete the MySQL/Kafka datastores and start fresh
 3. You can make your own kafkacat containers to pull your own data into Kafka
 4. When you submit your job with `submit-job`, a UUID will be returned.
 You can use this UUID with `kill-job` if you're at the repl.
+5. If you're having issues with the kafkacat container connecting to meetup.com, there seems to be a docker-machine bug that won't pass on the correct DNS information on container creation.
+This is resolved by restarting your docker host, usually `docker-machine restart <name>`

 {{/docker}}
 ## License